Impact

 Risk and Exploitability

-An attacker who can generate malformed vsock packets or otherwise force handshake failures – from a guest VM, a privileged process, or network traffic – can gradually drive sk_ack_backlog to its maximum.
+It is inferred that an attacker who can generate malformed vsock packets or otherwise force handshake failures—such as from a guest VM, a privileged process, or external network traffic—can gradually drive sk_ack_backlog to its maximum.
 Because the backlog counter is never reset automatically, the resulting denial of service is irreversible until a reboot.
-The EPSS score is unavailable, the CVSS score is not disclosed, and the flaw is not listed in the CISA KEV catalog; thus, exploitation is less likely to be observed but the impact is severe if achieved.
+The EPSS score is < 1%, the CVSS score is 7.0, and the flaw is not listed in the CISA KEV catalog; thus exploitation is less likely to be observed but the impact is severe if achieved.

 OpenCVE Enrichment